YunoHost/doc/backup.md

 To enable the backup of all data of this app, you can use `yunohost app setting nextcloud backup_core_only -v ''`.
 This command add `backup_core_only:` in `etc/yunohost/apps/nextcloud/settings.yml`.
 Be careful though that your archive might get huge if there's too much data to be backuped...

-To diseable the backup of all data, you can use `yunohost app setting nextcloud backup_core_only -v '1'`.
+To disable the backup of all data, you can use `yunohost app setting nextcloud backup_core_only -v '1'`.
 This command add `backup_core_only: '1'` in `etc/yunohost/apps/nextcloud/settings.yml`.
 Be careful though that mean you will have to backup user data yourself.
 But doing so, you will be able to do incremental or differential backups of this large amount of data (which is not an option provided by yunohost yet).

 Downloading and uploading backups